Anti-Bribery for Sales · Module 2 of 2

 Cooper Banks

 Sponsored North Sea pressure-testing roundtable, four weeks out.
-Ten attendees, all three shortlisted suppliers' clients invited, agenda set with the BPMA.
-Sub-AUD $200 a head.
-No individual gift to Bree, Bree sits next to four of her peers.
+All three shortlisted suppliers' clients invited, agenda set with the BPMA, sub-AUD $200 a head.

 Lila Tran

 I can pre-clear it.
 Two conditions.
-The agenda has to be technical and visible to all three shortlisted bidders before the bid closes.
-And the invite list cannot be tilted toward Westpine.
+Agenda visible to all three bidders before bid close.
+Invite list not tilted toward Westpine.

 Lila Tran

 One more thing.
-If the AFP / NSW DPP ever reads the invite list and sees that you sent it the week before bid submission, the question they'll ask is whether the event existed before the bid did.
-Make sure the BPMA's emails to you predate the bid window.
+If the AFP / NSW DPP read the invite list and see it went out the week before submission, they'll ask if the event existed before the bid did.
+BPMA's emails predate the bid window.

 Wednesday, 4:30 PM −1